 - Iceland is definitely not a cheap destination, but we’ve put together some tips for visiting Iceland on a budget to help you save money

-- We’ve also put together guides to some of Iceland’s most popular sights and attractions, including our favourite waterfalls in Iceland, a guide to seeing puffins in Iceland, a guide to finding the Iceland Plane Crash, and our favourite photography spots in Iceland!
+- We’ve also put together guides to some of Iceland’s most popular sights and attractions, including our favourite waterfalls in Iceland, a guide to seeing puffins in Iceland, a guide to Iceland’s Golden Circle, a guide to finding the Iceland Plane Crash, a guide to visiting the Blue Lagoon, and our favourite photography spots in Iceland!

 And that’s it!
 Now you should be ready to head to Iceland and find all the Game of Thrones filming locations we’ve covered.
 As always, we’re happy to hear your feedback and questions about this post, or in general about your trip to Iceland – just pop them in the comments below and we’ll get back to you!